 I am brittle like this, too: Snapping or shattering into pieces of emotional disaster when God nudges me out of the comfortable beauty of a planned day, or week, or year, or season of life.

 And it’s not that God allows me to live life so rigid and in-control.
 He won’t let me stay in this place of “needing to know the details” and “always having a plan.”

-No, He demands that I trust Him.
+No, He asks that I trust Him.

-He demands faith without seeing.
+He asks for faith without seeing.